Anika-Roy/Custom-C-Shell/README.md

 12. In activities function, the finished processes are also shown before being removed
 13. in the command `echo <string>`, do not put quotes around the string for default behaviour
 14. sed doesn't work with execvp
+15. `snprintf` gives a warning in function peek, but can be safely ignored

 # ChatGPT usage